iPhone 8: 10 Latest Features, Details Predicted By Ming-Chi Kuo

 - OLED to LCD Ratio — According to Kuo, Apple would be shipping around 80-85 million units this fiscal year, with the number of devices evenly split between the OLED and LCD variants of the smartphones.

 The iPhone 8 is speculated to break records when it finally gets released.
 Being the 10th-anniversary variant of a device which changed the mobile industry, expectations are extremely high for the upcoming flagship.
-Pricing for the iPhone 8 remains unknown, though speculations point to the smartphone being priced close to $1000.
+Pricing for the iPhone 8 remains unknown, but speculation points to the smartphone being priced close to $1,000.

 [Featured Image by Gonzalo Arroyo Moreno/Getty Images]